gvwilson/sensibleadventures/gleam/gleam.md

 He lay in bed that night, listening to the wind run its fingers through the branches of the trees.
 He had only seen Number One and his wagon a few times, but he'd heard stories about him all his life.
-Some children swore that his snarly-dogs chased the ghosts of long-lost children through the forest at night.
+Some children swore that his clankers chased the ghosts of long-lost children through the forest at night.
 Others said that he never grew old, and that his skin was as hard as a rock.
 Gleam shivered, and pulled his blanket tighter around himself.